Denmark

 Norwegian Refugee Council (NRC)

-• Denmark is providing DKK 5 million in 2021-2025 to NRC for “Resilience, Peace and Stability” in Gaza and the West Bank.
+• Denmark provided DKK 17 million in 2021-2025 to NRC for “Resilience, Peace and Stability” in Gaza and the West Bank.

 • NRC leads massive and unprecedented political campaigns exploiting the Israeli legal system.
 In sharp contrast to NRC’s ostensibly humanitarian agenda, this massive program focuses on some of the most complex and sensitive political issues in the Arab-Israeli context.
 (Read NGO Monitor’s report “Flooding the Courts: The Norwegian Refugee Council’s European-Funded Proxy War.”)